 A Pressure Gauge – is used to measure liquid or gas, you can find one in any auto part store.
 They come in digital or standard.
 You will need a pen also to write down the PSI of all four tires.

 Air – let’s not forget you will need to be near an air pump, preferably the Gas station.
 Air cost anywhere from free to $1.50 – of course you can always make a one-time purchase and reduce this cost in the long run.
+Just take a look at the air compressors we recommend most here at BACR.

 How to measure tire pressure (PSI)